Table of Contents

 This is a big one for me.
 For example, if you promised to drive me so I can vent to you this upcoming weekend, whether via text message or a phone call, keep that promise.
 I can’t tell you how upset I got every time that someone promised me to do something, such as taking me for a drive, but that promise falls through either because they make excuses or if they don’t answer my text messages on the day of.
 If it repeats over and over again, for example, my respect is lost for that person until they can prove to me that they can keep a promise.

-Yes, I understand that things come up, such as family emergencies.
+I understand that unexpected events come up, such as family emergencies.
 I usually plan way up-to a few weeks in advance, so I can be sure that I have time for our schedules just in case if something comes up.
 That way, we can work together on a specific day before or after an event that you or I may have to attend.

-And, if that day comes up, and if it is a valid emergency or something, just let me know.
-Don’t just leave me in the dark on what’s going on by not texting or by calling me.
-Yes, it happened to me a few times.
-Just text me saying, “Hey.
+- “Hey Armando!
 Due to …, I won’t be able to pick you up to take you for a drive.
+I know how happy you get when you like to ride around and just talk.
 Would you like to go for a drive sometime next week when you get off of work or something?
-I’d be happy to pick you up from work and take you on a drive around the city, or whenever you are free.”
+I’d be happy to pick you up from work and take you on a drive around the city, or whenever you are free.
+Maybe on your last day of work for next week.
+Just let me know the date, and I’ll be sure to put that down on my calendar.”

-It shows me that you respect me.
+It shows me that you care about me.
 I’ll understand and respond accordingly.

 It also shows me that you deeply care about me.